 The SEND Information Report was reviewed and updated in September 2021.

-If you would like to discuss our SEND information in more detail, please contact the school to arrange an appointment with Miss K Jones.
+If you would like to discuss our SEND information in more detail, please contact the school to arrange an appointment with Ms K Jones.

 What is SEND?

 In our school we value every child as an individual.
 We promote the rights of children at all times in accordance with the United Nations Convention on the Rights of the Child.
 Article 28 states that every child has the right to an education and this is our focus for all.
 Article 23 states that children with disabilities should live full and decent lives with dignity and independence.
 Our aim is to do all we can to promote the development, independence and progress of our children including those with additional needs.

 The support received by a child or young person with a special educational need and/or disability will vary significantly depending on their needs.
 It may involve a range of professionals across the education, health and social care systems.
 You can also read the Government’s guidance on the SEND system, and children and young people and their families’ rights under it.

 Children are classified as having a Special Educational Need and/or Disability if:-

 they have a learning difficulty or disability which makes it much harder for them to learn than other pupils of the same age.
 They require special educational provision to be made for them.

 They have a disability, it means a physical or mental condition that limits their movements, senses or activities.

 From this definition, there are four broad areas of SEND, these are:

 Communication and Interaction